ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/007_traversal.md

 ## In-order Traversal 📊

 In-order traversal visits the nodes in ascending order of their values in a binary search tree.
 It follows the pattern: left subtree, root, right subtree (LNR).

+### Practical Applications:
+- **Sorted Reporting**: Generate reports with data in ascending order
+- **Validating BST Property**: Checking if a tree is a valid binary search tree
+- **Finding the kth Smallest Element**: By tracking the count of visited nodes

 ### Implementation: